logo

 He inherited 40 schillings from his grandfather, Henry Scott, which he would receive when he turned 21.
 Henry died in 1623.

 He came to America with his family on the ship Elizabeth in 1634.
-He settled with his family in Ipswich, Massachusetts.
+At first he settled in Watertown, Middlesex County, Massachusetts.
+In 1638 he was made freeman.

 He married Mary Wyatt about 1640.
 She was a daughter of John and Mary Wyatt, who came to America in the same ship he did.